MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-howto.md

 | webapp_name | Execute a create command | Azure Web Apps only
 | function_app_name | Execute a create command | Azure Functions only

-## Sample script without persisted parameters
+## Sample script using persisted parameters

-Without persisted parameter, sequential CLI commands must repeat the same parameter values.
+Without persisted parameters, sequential CLI commands must repeat the same parameter values.
 With persisted parameters enabled, your stored parameter values can be omitted from sequential commands.
 In this example, the **location**, **resource group name** or **storage account name** are repeated in subsequent commands.

-## Sample script using persisted parameters

 ```azurecli
 # Reminder: function app and storage account names must be unique.